Shoulder pain

 How can we help?

 Osteopathic treatment can help these conditions.
 We use a combination of the case history and special tests to accurately diagnose what the problem is.
 Then the appropriate techniques and treatment can be used.
-Treatment generally takes a combined treatment technique approach, using a mixture of hands-on treatment plus exercises that can be done at home, to help you get the best results.
+Our approach combines hands-on treatment with practical advice and exercises you can perform at home, ensuring you achieve the best possible outcomes.

 Osteopathic treatment has been proven to reduce stiffness and pain around the joint.